ZerBea/hcxtools/README.md

 Small set of tools to capture and convert packets from wlan devices for the use with latest hashcat.
-The tools are 100% compatible to hashcat and recommended by hashcat (that means hcxtools and latest hashcat beta are pretty closely synced).
-Support for hashcat hash-modes (2500, 2501, 4800, 5500, 12000, 15800).
+The tools are 100% compatible to hashcat and recommended by hashcat.
+This branch is pretty closely synced to hashcat git branch (that means: latest hcxtools matching on latest hashcat beta) Support for hashcat hash-modes (2500, 2501, 4800, 5500, 12000, 15800).
 After capturing, upload the "uncleaned" cap here (http://wpa-sec.stanev.org/?submit) to see if your ap is vulnerable